 Dr. Thomas Armstrong - Wisconsin

 I am a 1987 graduate of the University of Illinois School of Veterinary Medicine.
-I owned an animal hospital for over twenty years in Alma, Michigan, where my wife and I raised our three children.
-Since selling my animal hospital, I have enjoyed teaching pre-veterinary coursework at Alma College and then serving as managing veterinarian at a practice in the Chicago area.
+I owned an animal hospital for most of my career in Alma, Michigan, where my wife and I raised our three children.
+After selling my animal hospital, I enjoyed teaching pre-veterinary students at Alma College and providing support to veterinarians as an associate manager of regional operations for National Veterinary Associates.
 My wife and I now reside in southeastern Wisconsin, where I currently dedicate my time as a veterinarian to providing house-call euthanasia services.
-When I am not working or sharing time with my family.
+When I am not working, I really enjoy time with my family.
 I also like being involved in our community arts center as piano accompanist for a couple of singing groups and as a speaker for various events.